-Well, i don’t have the really high-end SQ car sound system, but my entry level setup are quite good enough for me, for now.
+Well, I don’t have the really high-end SQ car sound system, but my entry-level setup is quite good enough for me, for now.

 My SQ Car Sound System Setup

-The cost for setting up SQ in car is not cheap.
-It’s a hobby that will break bank account.
+The cost of setting up SQ in the car is not cheap.
+It’s a hobby that will break the bank account.
 SQ entry level setup and stereo upgrade in my Fiesta cost about more than 9k – 10k (after done calculation including soundproofing and customization) and you can’t stop upgrading if you are poisoned with the super clear audio reproduction.
-I heard some high-end can reach above than 30k.
+I heard some high-end can reach above 30k.
 Sounds crazy but it’s true.

 Below are the current setup in a Ford Fiesta